0cjs/sedoc/aws/iam.md

 is a member.

 Policies come in several forms:
-* Identity-based policies: attached to an idenity or group
+* Identity-based policies: attached to an identity or group
   * Managed Policies that can be attached to multiple users/roles/groups
     - AWS managed policies: read-only, supplied and maintained by Amazon